CWorthy-ocean/cstar_blueprint_roms_marbl_example/README.md

 ## Installation
 ### Quick setup:
 If beginning from scratch without an existing install of [ucla-roms](https://github.com/CESR-lab/ucla-roms) or [MARBL](https://github.com/marbl-ecosys/MARBL), it is recommended that you use the [`roms_marbl_setup_assistant`](https://github.com/CWorthy-Ocean/roms_marbl_setup_assistant) to automate the process of configuring your environment and obtaining and installing these external dependencies.
+The setup assistant will automatically prompt you to install this example case, so there is nothing you need to do with this repository.

 ### Manual setup
 This simulation requires installs of [ucla-roms](https://github.com/CESR-lab/ucla-roms) and [MARBL](https://github.com/marbl-ecosys/MARBL).
 MARBL should be checked out to `marbl0.45.0`.